sarakaddah/Internship-M2/README.md

 Reinforcement Learning (RL) is the trending and most promising branch of artificial intelligence.
 This work has been conducted in a six months inernship.
 It holds on a study of reinforcement learning algorithms on two environments: CartPole and MountainCar.
 This project contains:
-  -a jupyter notebook of the training and rollout implementations.
+  *a jupyter notebook of the training and rollout implementations.
-  -a heatmap video showing the evolution of learning in MountainCar environment using DQN.
+  *a heatmap video showing the evolution of learning in MountainCar environment using DQN.
-  -a package for the customized Cart-Pole gym environment.
+  *a package for the customized Cart-Pole gym environment.